top of page

 Our Roof Ventilation Expertise

-Turbine Vents (Whirlybirds): We've installed hundreds of these wind-powered rotating vents on shipping container roofs.
-They create suction to pull hot air upward and out of containers.
+Turbine Vents (Whirlybirds): We've installed many of these wind-powered rotating vents on container roofs.
+They create suction to pull hot air upward and out.
 Our preferred models include solar backup for operation during calm periods.

-Ridge Vent Systems: For customers needing maximum hot air extraction, we design linear vents along roof peaks that efficiently evacuate heated air while preventing rain entry.
+Ridge Vent Systems: For maximum hot air extraction, we design linear vents along roof peaks.
+They efficiently evacuate heated air while preventing rain entry.

 Foundation Ventilation Applications

-Through our experience with elevated shipping containers, we've developed foundation ventilation strategies for specific situations.
-We install these systems for containers raised on pier or beam foundations, but we strongly advise against them for slab-mounted containers due to water intrusion risks we've observed.
+Our experience with elevated shipping containers led us to develop foundation ventilation strategies.
+We install these systems for containers raised on pier or beam foundations.
+We strongly advise against them for slab-mounted containers due to observed water intrusion risks.

 Our Advanced Technology Solutions

-Venturi Effect Systems: We've partnered with manufacturers to offer specialized vent designs that use wind flow over shipping containers to create vacuum pressure, pulling air through more effectively than traditional vents.
+Venturi Effect Systems: We partner with manufacturers to offer specialized vent designs that utilize wind flow over containers to create vacuum pressure.
+This pulls air through more effectively than traditional vents.

-Climate Control Integration: For our most demanding customers, we integrate shipping container ventilation with heating, cooling, and dehumidification equipment to maintain precise environmental conditions.
+Climate Control Integration: For demanding customers, we integrate ventilation with heating, cooling, and dehumidification equipment.
+This maintains precise environmental conditions.

 How We Match Shipping Container Ventilation to Your Needs